dikortis/LetsTalkETC/Episodes/Episode_14.md

-have complete control right I'm thinking like a brexit and the populist movements all over the world not now in France and so if if ATC had somebody that was wealthy that was doing crazy things presumably all US little plebeians would all get together and say hey we gotta we
+have complete control right I'm thinking like a brexit and the populist movements all over the world not now in France and so if if ETC had somebody that was wealthy that was doing crazy things presumably all US little plebeians would all get together and say hey we gotta we